DavidFaget/Combi-CAM/README.md

 It is also possible to use --image_path instead of --image_url.

 ## Additional Talk2Car Examples
-Additional examples of the application of Combi-CAM on Talk2Car [2] dataset images can be found in the Talk2Car folder.
+Additional illustrations of the application of Combi-CAM on Talk2Car [2] dataset images can be found in the examples folder.

 ## Copyright
 This repository uses the geolocation model developed by the CERTH team.
 All rights and credits for the geolocation model belong to CERTH.